grmarxer/Openstack/VCP_2.x_Build_Instructions/procedures/1-building_the_undercloud_director_node.md

     - Configure NIC eno3 with the IP information above
     - set the root user password to `default`

-3. Once the OS installation is complete reboot the server and ssh into the node using `root`
+3. Once the OS installation is complete reboot the server and ssh into the Undercloud Director using `root`
 <br/>

-### Configure NTP
+### Configure NTP on the Undercloud Director

 1. Edit the chrony.conf file
     ```